ApurvaMisra/blog/docs/index.md

 Thanks for stopping by. 🙃

-Hi, I’m Apurva Misra—a machine learning engineer, and founder of Sentick, where we help growing companies unlock practical, ROI‑driven AI solutions.
-You can find my past speaking experiences [here](https://youtube.com/playlist?list=PLf9erCaiZCaaQWEJ0n6G7A3VnaCbhB1Ym&si=dGtjDCbWSJaekrSs)
+Hi, I’m Apurva Misra—a machine learning engineer, speaker and founder of Sentick, where we help growing companies unlock practical, ROI‑driven AI solutions.
+You can find my recorded speaking experiences [here](https://youtube.com/playlist?list=PLf9erCaiZCaaQWEJ0n6G7A3VnaCbhB1Ym&si=dGtjDCbWSJaekrSs)

 # What I Do